Did you know your business has an operating system?

 There are 3 specific criteria that an OS needs in order to scale properly…

-And guess what… we already told you those 3 criteria!
+And guess what… I already told you those 3 criteria!

 A Scalable Operating System must: